There are many project management tools out there – so many, in fact, they may even outnumber the potential projects in which they could be used.

 - Bug (red)

-When specific features or subsystems that are larger in scope (normally around 4+ cards) are planned it is often a good idea to create a separate list for that particular set of cards.
-The cards can then be created within this temporary list.
+When specific features or subsystems that are larger in scope are planned it is often nice to create a ephemeral list for that particular set of cards.
 Doing so allows you to get an overview of the subsystem in isolation.
-Once all of the cards have been created you can apply a descriptive label to each card (e.g. the name of the feature or subsystem), sort the cards into the backlog, and remove the list.
+Once all of the cards have been created you can apply a descriptive label to the cards in the list (e.g. the name of the feature or subsystem), sort the cards into the backlog, and delete the list.

 Note: There’s a “hidden” feature in Trello that makes working with labels a lot more pleasant.
 When you see a card with a label, click on the small colored bar that represents the label.
 All labels should then be expanded and the text associated with the label is displayed wherever you see labels.
 You can also use the